Miguel Pou: Art school

 In 1910 he established the Miguel Pou Academy in Ponce, an art school that stimulated numerous youngsters to develop an interest in art.
 He directed his school for the next forty years, until 1950.
 He was very much admired for his artistic works in Puerto Rico.
 In 1919, he briefly interrupted his presence at the art school to further his studies.
 In that year he studied in the United States at the Art Students League in New York City and in 1935 at the Philadelphia Academy of Fine Arts.
 Miguel Pou studied painting and drawing intensively and also taught art.

 Among his pupils are Epifanio Irizarry, José R. Alicea, José Manuel Cintrón Pou and Juan Emilio Viguié.
 Also among his disciples are Olga Albizu, Horacio Castaign, Rafael Ríos Rey, and Luis Quero Chiesa.
-José Martínez Narváez, Miguel Rodríguez, Librado Net, Pedro Pacheco, Orlando Santiago, Ángel Miguel González, Félix Cordero, Waldemar Morales, and Margarita Sastre de Balmaceda.
+José Martínez Narváez, Miguel Rodríguez, Librado Net, Pedro Pacheco, Orlando Santiago, Ángel Miguel González, Félix Cordero, Ariel Rodríguez, Waldemar Morales, and Margarita Sastre de Balmaceda.